 Acknowledging the issue

 Anorexia Nervosa is notoriously difficult to treat because of the denial that is inherent to the disorder.
 People with this disorder have a fundamentally distorted view of their body.
 They believe deeply that they are overweight despite evidence to the contrary.
 Unfortunately, people who don’t believe they are sick are less likely to commit to treatment.
-Less than half of people with Anorexia Nervosa make a full recovery, and 20% make little or no improvements, suffering most of their lives.
+Less than half of people with Anorexia Nervosa make a full recovery.
+One in 5 make little or no improvements, suffering most of their lives.
 People usually end up coming to medical attention either because they are brought by concerned friends or family or because of the medical issues that arise due to their malnutrition.

 When the patient is under 18, the resistance to treatment is a bit easier to overcome as long as parents are steadfast in their insistence on the child engaging in treatment.
 Friends and family of affected adults have much less control over the situation.
 The best strategy in those cases is to give consistent, honest, and gentle encouragement to seek treatment.